 This is called nexus in the world of business and tax.

-A nexus happens when you have a ‘sufficient physical presence’ in another state, according to the regulations.
+A nexus is defined as a ‘sufficient physical presence’ in another state, according to the regulations.

 And keeping your inventory in a different state to your registered address unfortunately qualifies as ‘sufficient physical presence’.

 So, if you run your business as a home occupation from Minnesota, but store your t-shirt stock with a print on demand partner in California, you’ll find yourself in a nexus kind of situation.